This checklist details everything you need to consider, do and have ready to complete the 2019 Annual Information Statement (AIS).

 Visit the About the Annual Information Statement page for a wider overview of the AIS process, as well as information about complying with your reporting obligations to the ACNC.
 Also refer to the 2019 AIS Guide as you complete your form for further support.

-And remember, you can view and print a preview of your 2019 AIS before submission, allowing you to double-check the information you have provided before submitting it.
+You can view and print a preview of your 2019 AIS before submission, allowing you to double-check the information you have provided before submitting it.

 Previous Annual Information Statements